rubysolo/ffmpeg-wrapper/README.md

 # FFMPEG WRAPPER

-Ruby wrapper around ffmpeg CLI to resync audio and video
+Ruby wrapper around ffmpeg CLI for video conversion

+## RUBY API

+For simple format conversions, simply specify the input and output
+filenames:

+    FFMpeg.convert("input.flv", "output.mov")

+To control the output, pass an options hash:

+    FFMpeg.convert("input.flv", "output.mp4", :offset => 5)

+Currently, the only option supported is *offset*.  :)

+## DEPENDENCIES

+* ffmpeg binary in your PATH

 ## INCLUDED UTILITIES